 "I can't say it wasn't," Manning said last week in a private conversation with The Denver Post.

 For all of his devotion to football and the art of quarterbacking, Manning knew that he wouldn't play again until he was healthy.
-As he went through a second, third and fourth procedure last year, all in hopes of fixing the pain in his neck, Manning demanded
+As he went through a second, third and fourth procedure last year, all in hopes of fixing the pain in his neck, Manning demanded straight answers from his doctors.

 Photos: The Mannings: A Super Bowl family